 Is Freetrade Completely Free for Stock Trading?

 Yes – providing you stick to the simple ETF and stock investing model.
 If you want to go beyond this and start investing through an ISA, you’ll be asked to pay £3 a month, or £36 a year.
-As of the time of writing, this service is also free; however, it will switch to the paid model from ‘late 2019’.
 This is still a very competitive tariff, so it’s unlikely many people will be complaining.
 By the time you read this, you could well be looking to pay out for ISA management.

 Freetrade actively compares other services on its main site, showing that some investment services expect you to pay for inactivity, or to withdraw.
 However, more experienced investors will point out that you often pay for services such as these for a reason – greater account management.
 I am not disapproving of Freetrade by any means – however, it makes sense to try and find the app’s place in the wider market.